Major League Baseball needs to close up a tunnel to their Postseason — the very one I hope my Cleveland Guardians utilize this October.

 -----------------------------------

 The solution is sitting on the table, but it isn't a guarantee that league executives don't muck it up by tweaking too many variables in the equation.
-Should "the smart guys" decide to abandon all AL/NL ways of life — now that the designated hitter and persistent Interleague Play are universal — they will lose this fan for good.
-I'm clearly receptive to a little change, but not prepared to get The Bends.
+Should "the smartest guys in the room" decide to abandon all AL/NL ways of life — now that the designated hitter and persistent Interleague Play are universal — they will lose this fan for good.
+I'm clearly receptive to a little change, but not prepared to get the bends.

 I've already had to [begrudgingly] give up what I call my favorite team since 1993.
 12 year-old me: The Indians play at Jacobs Field.
 36 year-old me: The Guardians play at Progressive Field.
 Somehow, I'm supposed to pretend both of those statements have always said the same thing.
 Reconditioning my brain to embrace this was plenty; "up" is already "down" in enough ways.
 For several close friends, these semantic adjustments were enough to make them divest all MLB passion.

-Relaunching a "National Conference" — containing Cleveland, Toronto, Pittsburgh, Detroit, Milwaukee, Minnesota and both Chicago teams, as an example — bastardizes the very framework of this game's great past.
+Launching a model where a Cleveland, Toronto, Detroit, Philadelphia, Boston, and both New York teams are now one geographically-linked hodgepodge bastardizes the very framework of this game's great past.
 It might make logistical sense, but that will be the day I'm officially comfortable no longer following along.
 That's much more than a name change; it's Etch-A-Sketch-ing everything drawn heretofore and starting over.
 I don't feel I'd be alone in using that as the moment for a clean break.

-Like many of the best football (soccer) strategies throughout the years, you sometimes have to go backwards to go forward.
-In this context, it means a pre-1994 look to the standings, but with the playoff entry mechanisms of today.
+Like many of the best football (soccer) tactics over the years, you sometimes have to go backwards to go forward.
+In this context, it means a pre-1994 look to the MLB standings, but with the same playoff entry mechanisms of today.
 My proposed realignment looks like this:

 Playoff expansion should not come with any league expansion.
 I'll scream it until the day I die: An eight-team bracket in both the American and National Leagues would take too long, negate the need for any regular-season game quantity beyond 150, and also water down the exclusivity of Postseason qualification.
 Keep it simple, stupid.
 Six participants per league, two byes, and two best-of-three "play-in" series need to be locked in as the constants.

 The craziness surrounding 2020's Covid year gave us a glimpse at what a 16-team MLB bracket could look like full-time.
 And, while I understood the competitive balance need for it — in an abbreviated 60-game regular season — I never want to see the likes of it again.
-That wasn't baseball.
+This wasn't professional baseball:

-The whole ordeal ran from September 29 to October 27.
-If that fell on the heels of a 162-game schedule, even this MLB junkie would be saying "No Más!"
+The whole ordeal ran from September 29 to October 27, and that was with a best-of-three, best-of-five first two rounds.
+Expand that, slap it on the heels of a 162-game schedule, and even a Big League junkie like me would be saying "No Más!"

 I'm here for Cinderella showing up in certain sports, but baseball has a unique limit on parity, in terms of fan appetite.
 The explanation is quite simple: What's the point of playing 27 days a month from April-September if an 8 seed can knock you out in two days?
 There's no tolerance for a mini losing skid.